 New students are required to take the mathematics assessment test and should begin their program with the recommended mathematics course.
-Students who plan to transfer to an upper division school should check with an advisor.
-Program advisors are available on all campuses.
+Students who plan to transfer to an upper division school should check with an adviser.
+Program advisers are available on all campuses.

-Mathematics-Associate of Science Degree For Transfer
+Mathematics-Associate of Science Degree for Transfer

-Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty advisor.
+Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty adviser.
 For additional information on A.A. and A.S. degree transferability to regional universities, please refer to the chart in the front of this section.